diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 public void addArchiveToClassPath(Path archive)
 ```

-The URIs referenced in the add or set methods must be files in a shared filesystem that exist when the job is run.
-On the other hand, the filenames specified as a GenericOptionsParser option (e.g., - files) may refer to local files, in which case they get copied to the default shared filesystem (normally HDFS) on your behalf.
+The URIs referenced in the add or set methods must be files `in a shared filesystem` that exist when the job is run.
+On the other hand, the filenames specified as a GenericOptionsParser option (e.g., - files) may refer to local files, in which case they `get copied to the default shared filesystem (normally HDFS) on your behalf`.
 This is the key difference between using the Java API directly and using GenericOptionsParser: `the Java API does not copy the file specified in the add or set method to the shared filesystem`, whereas the GenericOptionsParser does.

 ### MapReduce Library Classes